KonstantinHebenstreit/LegoBricks/README.md

 ```python
 learn.save('stage-2-1-50')
 ```
+Note: The model overfitted in the training, we can see that by looking at the error rate.
+It gets better until epoch 8, and then worse again - which means that it overfits.
+I leave it here as an example of overfitting.
+The model 'recovers' and gets back to a good state after 20 epochs.

 Wow, the error rate went down to 1.9%, that is almost 30% decrease compared to Resnet34 with 2.7%.

 ## Results